llouis6/TGNN/README.md

 pip install -r requirements.txt
 ```

-3. Download the Elliptic dataset and place the following files in the `elliptic_data` directory:
+3. **Download the Elliptic dataset** from [Kaggle](https://www.kaggle.com/ellipticco/elliptic-data-set) and place the following files in the `elliptic_data` directory:
-- `elliptic_txs_features.csv`
+- `elliptic_txs_features.csv` (657 MB - requires Kaggle account)
 - `elliptic_txs_edgelist.csv`
 - `elliptic_txs_classes.csv`

+**Note**: The dataset files are not included in this repository due to size limitations.
+You must download them separately from Kaggle.

 ## Project Structure